-Date Parts / items Results Wed 17 June 2009 Preliminary questions on President and Speaker Preamble President to be popularly elected; Speaker to be non-MP; Preamble amended Thu 18 June 2009 Part I - Republic of Nauru and Supreme Law of Nauru Part IA - Custom and Language Part II - Protection of Fundamental Rights and Freedoms COTW made several amendments to the bills as reflected in Appendix 2 Fri 19 June 2009 Part III - President and Executive COTW made several amendments to the bills as reflected in Appendix 2 Sat 20 June 2009 Part IV - the Legislature Part VA - Leadership Code Part VB - Ombudsman COTW made several amendments to the bills as reflected in Appendix 2 Mon 22 June 2009 Part V - The Judicature Part VI - Finance Part VII - The Public Service COTW made several amendments to the bills as reflected in Appendix 2 Tues 23 June 2009 Part VIII - Citizenship Part IX - Emergency Powers Part X - General COTW made several amendments to the bills as reflected in Appendix 2 Part IX - Transitional Provisions Schedules COTW made provision in the bills for insertion of new Schedules in the Constitution Thu 25 June 2009 Consideration and adoption of consequential amendments to the bills Consideration and adoption of the Interim Report COTW made several amendments to the bills as reflected in Appendix 2
+Date Parts / items Results Wed 17 June 2009 Preliminary questions on President and Speaker Preamble President to be popularly elected; Speaker to be non-MP; Preamble amended Thu 18 June 2009 Part I - Republic of Nauru and Supreme Law of Nauru Part IA - Custom and Language Part II - Protection of Fundamental Rights and Freedoms COTW made several amendments to the bills as reflected in Appendix 2 Fri 19 June 2009 Part III - President and Executive COTW made several amendments to the bills as reflected in Appendix 2 Sat 20 June 2009 Part IV - the Legislature Part VA - Leadership Code Part VB - Ombudsman COTW made several amendments to the bills as reflected in Appendix 2 Mon 22 June 2009 Part V - The Judicature Part VI - Finance Part VII - The Public Service COTW made several amendments to the bills as reflected in Appendix 2

+Date Parts / items Results Tues 23 June 2009 Part VIII - Citizenship Part IX - Emergency Powers COTW made several amendments to the bills as reflected in Appendix 2 Part X - General Part IX - Transitional Provisions (repeal of existing TPs) Schedules COTW made provision in the bills for insertion of new Schedules in the Constitution Thu 25 June 2009 Consideration and adoption of consequential amendments to the bills COTW made several amendments to the bills as reflected in Appendix 2 Consideration and adoption of the Interim Report Interim Report was adopted and circulated Tue 18 August 2009 Consideration and adoption of commencement provisions and savings and transitional provisions COTW made several amendments to the bills (principally new additions - see new Schedule 10 to the Constitution) as reflected in Appendix 2 Thu 20 August 2009 Consideration and adoption of further amendments to the constitutional amendment bills recommended by counsel to improve and clarify the drafting COTW made several amendments to the bills as reflected in Appendix 2 Conclusion of consideration of the Bills, and motion that the Committee Report on the House

-The Committee has a record of all motions moved, amended and passed during its deliberations on the constitutional amendment bills, and proposes to include in its final report a table of motions and votes.
-For the purposes of this Interim Report however, all motions of the Committee of the Whole adopted thus far in relation to the constitutional amendment bills are reflected in the appendices to this Interim Report:
+The Parliament Secretariat has a record of all motions moved, amended and passed during the Committee's deliberations on the constitutional amendment bills, and will make publicly available a table of motions and votes.
+The Committee had hoped to include such table in this Report, but in the interests of being able to present this Report to the House without delay, has instead requested the Parliament Secretariat to make such table available as a separate document at the earliest opportunity.
+For the purposes of this Report, all motions of the Committee of the Whole adopted in relation to the constitutional amendment bills are reflected in the appendices to this Report.

-Appendix 1 to the Interim Report contains the existing 1968 Constitution of Nauru, showing all changes that would be made to the Constitution if the constitutional amendment bills as amended by the Committee of the Whole (thus far) were to be passed, and if the referendum on referendum matters was successful.
+Appendix 1 to the Report contains the existing 1968 Constitution of Nauru, showing all changes that would be made to the Constitution if the constitutional amendment bills as amended by the Committee of the Whole were to be passed by Parliament at their third reading, and if the referendum on referendum matters was successful.
 All changes are shown using underline and strikeout.

-Appendix 2 to the Interim Report contains the two constitutional amendment bills as amended by the Committee of the Whole thus far, without amendments tracked.
+Appendix 2 to the Report contains the two constitutional amendment bills as amended by the Committee of the Whole, without amendments tracked.